How will you know if my child needs extra help?

 We encourage all parents to take an active role in monitoring the performance of their child and to work with the school to ensure their child makes the best progress.

-For students with EHC Plans, a yearly review of the plan will take place with the SENDCo although parents are welcome to come into the academy before this to discuss progress or raise concerns.
+For students with EHC Plans, a yearly review of the plan will take place with the SENDCo although parents are welcome to come into school before this to discuss progress or raise concerns.
 This review will be based on comments from teachers, comments from TAs and also comments from the students and their parents.
 The review meeting will have the SENDCo, the relevant TA, the parents, the student and any outside agencies involved.

-Our SEN Co-ordinator is Mr S Winrow
+Our SEND Co-ordinator is Mr S Winrow

 Telephone: 01782 928984